 Upgraded Aftershock: Grenade sticks to the enemy.
 Detonates an area acid effect on a small hit-streak.

 Acid primes from a gun?
 Yes please.
-Damage itself is minimal, but this is probably the best gun option for any Colossus.
+Sentinel's Vengeance damage itself is minimal, but this is probably the best gun option for any Colossus.